Code-Institute-Submissions/EdsonSMartins-PP2/README.md

 Credits
 ## **Scope**
 The Scope of this project is creating a website with the HTML,CSS and JavaScript framework.
-Users can to test their knowledge of Bartending by playing an online quiz.
-The features include creating a username and tracking the score.
+Users can test their knowledge of Bartending by playing an online quiz.
+The features include creating a username, colors to support the correct/incorrect answers, tracking the score and feedback.

 [Back to contents](#contents)